Stressor Domains and It’s Correlation with Stress among Medical Students during the Covid-19 Pandemic

 Introduction: Medical students are a vulnerable population to develop mental health problems particularly during Covid-19 pandemic.
 During the learning process, a lot of stressors may cause stress.

 Method: A cross-sectional study was done on 796 medical students.
 Measuring instruments used were respondent characteristic questionnaire, MSSQ to measure stressor domains, and DASS-21 to measure stress.
-All clinical and preclinical students of School of Medicine & Health Sciences Atma Jaya Catholic University of Indonesia were included and those who refused to participate were excluded.
+All clinical and preclinical students of School of Medicine and Health Sciences Atma Jaya Catholic University of Indonesia were included and those who refused to participate were excluded.
 Data analysis was done univariate, then bivariate with Spearman’s Rank correlation test.

 Conclusion: All stressor domains were significantly correlated to stress in medical students.